dmbarbour/glas/docs/GlasZero.md

 The value `0` (or `""`) is the empty bitstring.

-Aside from program blocks, the g0 syntax does not directly support structured data.
-This can be mitigated by some conventions and careful definition of words.
+The g0 syntax does not directly support structured data (other than programs).
+However, it is feasible to leverage partial evaluation, macros, strings, and some concise words to serve the role.
 For example, multi-line text might be expressed as:

         l0 "Anatomy Class"
         li "  by Betsy Franco"